 NATIVE Use the native MPI for this machine, as indicated in the known-architectures directory (lib/make/known-architectures).

 MPICH Use MPICH (http://www-unix.mcs.anl.gov/mpi/mpich).
-This is controlled by the options defined, it will be searched for.
+This is controlled by the options directory in which MPICH is installed.
+If this option is not defined, it will be searched for.

 MPICH_ARCH machine architecture.